IpoSoon/Explore-Ecommerce-Dataset/README.md

 ![image](https://user-images.githubusercontent.com/101726623/235148311-a2d83174-9bf3-43e3-aed1-47030af40b3b.png)

 ## V. Conclusion
-* In conclusion, our exploration of the eCommerce dataset using SQL on Google BigQuery based on the Google Analytics dataset has revealed several interesting insights.
+* In conclusion, my exploration of the eCommerce dataset using SQL on Google BigQuery based on the Google Analytics dataset has revealed several interesting insights.
 * By exploring eCommerce data, I have gained valuable information about total visits, pageview, transactions, bounce rate, and revenue per traffic source,.... which could inform future business decisions.
 * To deep dive into the insights and key trends, the next step will visualize the data with some software like Power BI,Tableau,...
 * **Overall**, this project has demonstrated the power of using SQL and big data tools like Google BigQuery to gain insights into large datasets.